chipguyhere/PulseCapture/README.md

 ```

 The "key held down" is a special message in the IR protocol, returned by the class as a single bit message of 1.

-The class will not allow the "key held down" message to overwrite any other unread message in the receive buffer.
+The IR receiver class will silently overwrite unread IR messages with newly received ones.
+This is intentional and by design.
+The buffer holds only 1 message.
+The special "key held down" message will be discarded if the buffer is full, rather than having it overwrite the unread message it refers to.

 ### Wiegand (RFID) receiver: